 Understanding the differences between traditional life insurance policies and those that don't require a medical exam is challenging.
 Get answers to some of the most frequently asked questions to help you determine if a life insurance policy with no medical exam is right for you:

-What types of policies are offered with no medical exam?
+What types of policies are offered without a medical exam?

-The most common policies offered with no-medical-exam are term and whole life insurance.
+The most common policies offered without a medical exam are term and whole life insurance.
 The rates and amount of coverage available vary by carrier, so we recommend getting several quotes for the type of no-exam life insurance you want to get the best rate.

 Do I need a medical exam to get life insurance?